Cyan4973/xxHash/cli/xxhsum.1.md

   Don't output anything.
 Status code shows success.

 * `-w`, `--warn`:
-  Emit a warning message about each improperly formatted checksum line.
+  Emit a warning message about each improperly formatted line in *FILE*.

 ### The following options are useful only benchmark purpose: